webtides/luna-js/README.md

 you have to follow these steps:

   -  Create a `moon.config.js` file next to your `package.json`.
-Exemplary conents can be found inside `moon.config.example.js`.
+Exemplary contents can be found inside `moon.config.example.js`.

   - To start your server, run `moon`.
 To start your server in development mode, run `moon --dev`